Banks Obtain Some Relief with Revised Exposure Draft Addressing Leases

 For Type A leases, lessees will recognize lease costs using an accelerated method that separately recognizes amortization expense and interest expense.
 For Type B leases, lessees will recognize lease costs using a straight-line method.

 Presumably, in light of the practical expedient, most banks’ branch leases (or land leases for branch sites) will be Type B and therefore straight-line expensing is appropriate rather than front-loading.
 However, grossing up of the right-to-use asset and related liability will have a negative effect on capital ratios.

 An effective date has not yet been established, but we recommend that banks begin analyzing their leases now, particularly those leases involving branches, to determine the effect on capital ratios, especially in light of the new Basel III capital requirements.
-Editor’s Note: Yes, we published an article on this topic in our July issue of the BNN Briefing by Natalie Walsh, but thought it was worth repeating with a slant on how it affects banks.
-To view Natalie’s article please click here, or to read the actual Exposure Draft itself, please click here (link no longer available).
+Editor’s Note: Yes, we published an article on this topic in our July issue of the BNN Briefing, but thought it was worth repeating with a slant on how it affects banks.
+To view the original article please click here.

 If you would like to discuss these matters further, please contact your BNN advisor at 1.800.244.7444.

 Disclaimer of Liability: This publication is intended to provide general information to our clients and friends.
 It does not constitute accounting, tax, investment, or legal advice; nor is it intended to convey a thorough treatment of the subject matter.